 It does not really come as a surprise that the more of this trait you have, the higher is your probability of being a compulsive liar.
 Also, these people end up using self-oriented beneficial lies a lot more often than they would for protecting others.

 People who are generally manipulative are a lot more inclined towards using a situation to their advantage.
 This is done to achieve precise goals, such as sex, status, love, money, or power, even if they are short-lived.
 Hence, with this type of lie, there is no other beneficiary – apart from themselves.

 2. To Be Socially Desirable

 Now, this one is a tricky way to lie in terms of understanding the beneficiary.
 A socially desirable person is one who wishes to gain more and more acceptance in society.
-They are continually thinking and wondering if the others would approve of them or their actions.
+They are continually thinking and wondering if others would approve of them or their actions.

 People who lie for a particular benefit are constantly risking their reputation.
 Their need for desirability is at a much higher risk here as well.
-It may be interesting to note that people who want social desirability have never lied enough to reaching any sort of significance in statistics.
+It may be interesting to note that people who want social desirability have never lied enough to reach any sort of significance in statistics.

 3. To Protect Someone

 Not all lies are selfish.
 Sometimes, people lie to protect their loved ones – spouse, sibling, friend, or colleague – from harm or grief.
 For instance, it might be a friend who compliments her best friend’s outfit, even though it isn’t great, to not hurt her feelings.
 The cost of veering from honesty is not undesirable here, and it may be far more acceptable in general.